pomfy113/Core-Git-Branching/Script.md

 ## Synopsis

 A young boy discovers a hidden gate behind the zoo.
-Behind it, he finds a magical world of unicorns living in perfect piece and harmony where he discovers the meaning of imagination.
+Behind it, he finds a magical world of unicorns living in perfect peace and harmony where he discovers the meaning of imagination.

 ## Plot

-George woke to the sound of traffic, the sky was gray.
+George woke to the sound of traffic, the sky was grey.
 After his typical breakfast of toast and an egg he left for school.
 Normally George would have walked down Bleaker street, but today there was construction and he decided to take Flanders behind the zoo.